Book a discovery call

 🤔 Learnings & summary

-In a matter of 2 weeks, we were able to understand Kicky’s team, values, business model and priorities, then help them mould their product and their story around it to deliver a beautiful website and onboarding, and enable them to launch a better, more successful business.
+In a matter of a few weeks, we were able to understand Kicky’s team, values, business model and priorities, then help them mould their product and their story around it to deliver a beautiful website and onboarding, and enable them to launch a better, more successful business.
 In other words, we were able to:

 - Mock up a new product direction & business model in record time and with limited resources